jbocciadev/PP5-crafty/README.md

 As usual, a big thank you to Prof. Malan for opening my eyes and transmitting such love for this art that is software development.

 ### Credits and Reference
+Below is a list of sites, blog posts, guides, etc. that have been crucial to this project's success.

 User authentication:
 https://docs.djangoproject.com/en/4.2/topics/auth/default/ Login required mixin